superwall/Superwall-iOS/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Please ensure your description is clear and has sufficient instructions to be able to reproduce the issue.

-## Example app

-When editing the sample app, you can run swiftlint

 ## License

 By contributing to `Paywall`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.